2022 All-Area Team: Softball talent loaded in County once again

 “Jill was one of the biggest surprises for us this fall,” Brabec said.
 “She was not only our most clutch biggest situation hitter, but she was also one of our best hitting for power.
 Her nine home runs, 11 doubles and two triples brought in so many runs for our team.
 Jill was a fighter at the plate rarely striking out.
 She was one of the most enjoyable players to watch all season.
 She really grew up over the matter of a couple of months going from being a follower to a leader by showing a great example of what to do to get better each day at practice.”

-In a year where there was a lot of change for the Ashland-Greenwood softball team after the graduation of a large senior class, Sofia Dill stepped up for the Bluejays with her play at first base and as a starting pitcher as just a freshman.
-She was deeply woven in the success A-G had going 15-10 while playing a tough Class B schedule.
+In a year where there was a lot of change for the Ashland-Greenwood Softball Team after the graduation of a large senior class, Sofia Dill stepped up for the Bluejays with her play at first base and as a starting pitcher as just a freshman.
+She was deeply woven in the success A-G had going 15-10 playing a tough Class B schedule.

 Dill started all the toughest games for the Bluejays this year on the mound and had a 4.06 ERA with 81 strikeouts in 47 innings pitched.
 In the field, she only committed one error and had a .974 fielding percentage.